antik9/OTUS_HOMEWORKS/HW_06_uwsgi/README.md

 ## Tests

-To test api run uwsgi application and then run tests.py with python
+To test api, run uwsgi application and then run **tests.py** with python
 ```
 python tests.py
 ```